sillsdev/ptx2pdf/docs/documentation/ornaments.md

 The stroke colour, stroke-width and fill colour may be selected at load-time.
 The current code provides for borders arround sidebars, with the parameters described within the style sheet.

-### Ignore other documentation: what this is not
+#### Locally defined ornaments
+Simple lines and other features can easily be hand-coded, using the same mechanisms as above.
+For future-compatability these have been given negative numbers.  (see section on additional ornaments, below).

+#### Border or dingbat fonts
+There are two mechanisms to access font-based border elements.
+Either:
+- a character or string from a specific font may be assigned an ornament number.
+- If most elements are from a global 'Ornament font', the desired string may be specified in the pattern string, instead of an ornament number.
+(Internally, this auto-generates an ornament number).

+If font-based elements are used, then only the (fill) colour can be specified.

+### This does not implement pgf!
 While using the images from the above packages, the  ornament-including code is in no way intended to be a version of the large and complex pgf-drawing enviromnment.
 It only replicates fragments of code that are necessary to draw the ornaments in PDFs.
-Most of the documentation in the latex package is therefore entirely irrelevant to using the ornaments with PTXprint.
+Almost all of the documentation from the latex package is therefore entirely irrelevant to using the ornaments with PTXprint.

 ### What this plugin adds